Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

-Are You Guilty Of These Annoying Habits?
+Are You Guilty of These Annoying Habits?

-- Try to be less negative.
+- Try to be less harmful.
 Look at that proverbial half glass of water as half full instead of half empty.
 Having a negative attitude is draining on the other person.
 It tends to "suck" the energy right out of a person.

-1. Trying to fix the problem
+- Try to fix the problem.

 - Don't make everything about you.
-This can really turn people off.
+This can turn people off.
 Just listen instead.
 Avoid turning the conversation to yourself.
 The only time this is appropriate is when we're asked for advice.